Skip to main content

 How memlab Works

-In a nutshell, memlab starts a headless Chrome browser, interacts with the page, takes heap snapshots, and finds memory leaks by parsing, diffing, and analyzing heap snapshots.
+In a nutshell, memlab starts a headless Chrome browser, interacts with the page, takes heap snapshots, and finds memory leaks by parsing, diffing, and analyzing those snapshots.

 1. Browser Interaction

-For example, if we want to find memory leaks triggered by some interactions in a web app on a target page (TP), memlab visits the web page in the following order:
+For example, if we want to find memory leaks triggered by interactions on a target page (TP), memlab performs the following steps:

-• Visit a different page - let's call it baseline page BP and take a heap snapshot named SBP(the baseline page is specified by the url callback in test scenario)
+• Visit a different page — called the baseline page (BP) — and take a heap snapshot named SBP.
+(The baseline page is specified by the url callback in the test scenario.)

-• Visit the target page TP or trigger the target interactions and take another heap snapshot STP(navigating to the target page or triggering the target interactions are specified by the action callback in test scenario)
+• Visit the target page TP or trigger the target interactions, and take another heap snapshot STP.
+(Navigating to the target page or triggering the target interactions is specified by the action callback in the test scenario.)

-• Finally, navigate to a different page or use any in-page interaction to trigger the releasing of memory that is supposed to be released from the target page.
-Here we reach the final state (FP), and take the final heap snapshot SFP.
-For example, in this step, you can close the widget opened by the target interactions, or return to the baseline page. (the final navigation or interaction is specified by the back callback in test scenario)
+• Finally, navigate to a different page or perform an in-page interaction to release memory that should no longer be needed from the target page.
+This is the final state (FP), where we take the final heap snapshot SFP.
+For example, in this step you might close the widget opened by the target interactions, or return to the baseline page.
+(The final navigation or interaction is specified by the back callback in the test scenario.)

-With these heap snapshots, memlab finds memory leaks as explained in the next section.
+With these heap snapshots, memlab can find memory leaks as described in the next section.

 2. Heap Analysis

-Snapshot decoding: memlab decodes V8 (or hermes) heap snapshots and provides APIs that allows querying JavaScript heap.
+Snapshot decoding: memlab decodes V8 (or Hermes) heap snapshots and provides APIs that allow querying the JavaScript heap.

 Leak detection: A superset of objects leaked from the target page can be derived as follows: